hynek/svcs/docs/core-concepts.md

 Failing cleanups are logged at `warning` level but otherwise ignored.

-**The key idea is that your business code doesn't have to care about cleaning up resources it has requested.**
+**The key idea is that your business code doesn't have to care about cleaning up services it has requested.**

 That makes it even easier to test it because the business codes makes fewer assumptions about the object it's getting.